Christmas music: Christmas songs from musicals

 "I've Got My Love to Keep Me Warm", written by Irving Berlin, was introduced in the musical film On the Avenue by Dick Powell and Alice Faye in 1937.
-"White Christmas" was introduced in the film Holiday Inn (1942), while "Have Yourself a Merry Little Christmas" was from Meet Me in St. Louis (1944), and "Silver Bells" The Lemon Drop Kid (1950).
+"White Christmas" was introduced in the film Holiday Inn (1942) and would itself inspire a titular musical film White Christmas (1954), while "Have Yourself a Merry Little Christmas" was from Meet Me in St. Louis (1944), and "Silver Bells" was originally featured in The Lemon Drop Kid (1950).
 The operetta Babes in Toyland (1903) featured the song "Toyland".
 The 1934 film adaptation, a Laurel and Hardy musical film known by alternative titles, opened with the song.
 Introducing Christmas-themed songs that have yet to achieve popularity, Scrooge (1970) included "Father Christmas", "December the 25th", and the Academy Award-nominated "Thank You Very Much".

 "Mistletoe and Wine" was written for a 1976 musical entitled Scraps, which was an adaptation of Hans Christian Andersen's "The Little Match Girl;" it underwent substantial revision for Cliff Richard's 1988 version.
 "Hard Candy Christmas" was written by Carol Hall for the 1982 musical, The Best Little Whorehouse in Texas, and later released by Dolly Parton (who starred in the film version) as a single.
 Tim Burton's The Nightmare Before Christmas (1993) features Christmas-themed songs like "Making Christmas", "What's This?", "Town Meeting Song", and "Jack's Obsession".
+Jersey Boys adapted the Four Seasons' U.S. and UK number-one hit "December, 1963 (Oh, What a Night)," which had been originally released in the 1975 Christmas season and was set in "late December," into an explicitly Christmas-themed song.